bgospodinov/bulgarian_morphological_analyser/README.md

 Bogomil Gospodinov (s1312650@sms.ed.ac.uk)

 ## How to install
-1. Install conda dependencies `conda env create -f=msc.yml -n envname`
+1. Install conda dependencies `conda env create -f=msc.yml -n [envname]`
 1. Run `git submodule update --init` to initialise submodule dependencies

 ## Preprocessing Universal Dependencies datasets for lemmatization
-In order to be lemmatized by Nematus, each dataset partition has to first be transformed into a "source" and "target" language files, corresponding to the source and target language in a machine translation task.
+In order to be lemmatized by Nematus, each dataset partition has to first be transformed into parallel "source" and "target" language files, corresponding to the source and target language in a machine translation task.
  1. We start by transforming the training, dev and test sets into target and source files using the following script\
 	`python -m data.transform_ud --input [path-to-partition-file]`\
 	By default transform_ud.py outputs two files per partition (training, set or dev) inside the **input/** folder (relative to the script path).
 The files can be found in a directory with a name containing the name of the dataset and a subset of the script's arguments e.g. **input/MorphoData-NewSplit_20_char_1**.
 The name of the files will contain the name of the original input file with "_source" or "_target" appended to it.
 You can specify custom paths using --output [source_path] [target_path].
 To overwrite existing files in an existing directory pass --overwrite.\